alrakib1/exploring-next-js/src/app/posts/README.md

   For social media or news portal app where data frequently change then server site render is recommended and for e-commerce site where price update after a period of time then static site rendering is recommended.

 Note: Data that wouldn't be fetched will still be static for website.

+check [id] folder to know about dynamic data fetching